-The process of ageing usually makes it harder to stay mobile.
+The process of ageing sometimes makes it harder to stay mobile.
 Are you feeling the effects of getting old when you stand up to walk?
 Or do you have a loved one reaching a point where they struggle to walk around and need aged care equipment to help out?

-The good news is that there are several different walking devices to assist elderly people.
-And thanks to the wide variety of choices, many of these devices are very affordable.
+The good news is that there are several different walking devices to assist elderly people and thanks to the wide variety of choices, many of these devices are very affordable.

 - Walking Frames